microsoft/vscode-docs/api/references/extension-guidelines.md

 ![Status Bar Error](images/guidelines/status-bar-error.png)

-*This example uses the error Status Bar item for showing a blocking error in the workspace.*
+*This example uses the error Status Bar item for showing a blocking error in the file.*

 ## Quick Picks